For Authors

 Instructions:

-We ask for all Articles to be submitted in Microsoft Word format through Scholastica, along with a CV or resume.
-Authors interested in a fee waiver should reach out to support@scholasticahq.com.
+We ask for all articles to be submitted in Microsoft Word format through Scholastica, along with a CV or resume.
+In addition to submission via Scholastica, we ask all authors to upload an anonymized manuscript via this Google form.

 Review Process: